 With busy lives these days parents rely more and more on screens to help babysit.
 While the AAP guidelines recommend no screen time until age 2, how many of us actually practice this.
 Non screen time activities usually require a little conscious effort on part of the parent but are not that effort intensive as parents think them to be.

 It’s more about being in a mindset that you will give your child quality time and unstructured play over an iPad or iPhone.
-I know its easy to just switch on some nursery rhymes and cartoons but screens don’t provide your child with two way interaction.
-One of the negative impacts of over exposure to screens is with regards language development.
+I know its easy to just switch on some nursery rhymes and cartoons but screens don’t provide your child with two-way interaction.
+One of the negative impacts of overexposure to screens is with regards to language development.
 You need to switch off those devices and talk and interact with your child to aid language development.